VentuzTechnology/Ventuz.Extension.prerelease/README.md

 #### General

 Nodes can receive data from other nodes in the validation phase, distribute them and generate other new data.
-For example, results from calculations or new resources (textures, geometries, etc).
+For example, results from calculations or new resources (textures, geometries, etc.).

 A node is only validated - called in the validation phase - if one or more of its input properties have changed.
 More precisely, the sending node determines whether a value has changed by informing its dependent nodes.
 The actual value does not have to have changed.